premputtegowda/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Dom is an object representation of the html.

 2. What is an event?
+User interaction or something that the browser does is called an event.
+Event examples including clicking, pressing a key,  or load

 3. What is an event listener?
+Event listener is a procedure or a function that waits for an event to occur.

 4. Why would we convert a NodeList into an Array?
+NodeList is an array like object.
+However, it doesn’t have all methods or properties that comes with arrays.
+IN order to use the array properties or method we need to convert NodeList into an Array

 5. What is a component?
+Component is a reusable and self-contained block of code.
+It usually contains html, css and javascript.

 ### Git Set up